Taking a bus in Shanghai

 7.jpg

-Sources: Shanghai Municipal People's Government and Shanghai Municipal Transportation Commission
+Sources: Shanghai Municipal People's Government, Shanghai Municipal Transportation Commission

 Related stories